AlexanderC/nestjs-mtenant/README.md

 ### Rationale

-*Warning: This module is wased on `async_hooks`, which is still an experimental feature.
+*Warning: This module is based on `async_hooks`, which is still an experimental feature.
 Use it on your own risk!*

 Multitenancy is widely used acros the web as software deployment options called **whitelabels**.
 Data in between tenants are separated, however nowadays there is business by sharing data inbetween the peer businesses; as an example might serve a E-commerce platform that shares